openbmc/openbmc/upstream-layers/yocto-docs/documentation/ref-manual/structure.rst

 ``bblayers.conf`` file uses the :term:`BBLAYERS`
 variable to list the layers BitBake tries to find.

-If ``bblayers.conf`` is not present when you start the build, the OpenEmbedded build system creates it from ``bblayers.conf.sample`` when you ``source`` the top-level build environment setup script (i.e.
+The OpenEmbedded build system can create it from a ``bblayers.conf.sample`` file when you ``source`` the top-level build environment setup script (i.e.
 :ref:`structure-core-script`).

-As with the ``local.conf`` file, the source ``bblayers.conf.sample`` file used depends on the :term:`TEMPLATECONF` script variable, which defaults to ``meta-poky/conf/templates/default`` when you are building from the Yocto Project development environment, and to ``meta/conf/templates/default`` when you are building from the OpenEmbedded-Core environment.
+As with the :ref:`structure-build-conf-local.conf` file, the source ``bblayers.conf.sample`` file used depends on the :term:`TEMPLATECONF` script variable, which defaults to ``meta-poky/conf/templates/default`` when you are building using the :term:`Poky` reference distro, and to ``meta/conf/templates/default`` when you are building from the OpenEmbedded-Core environment (default).
 Because the script variable points to the source of the ``bblayers.conf.sample`` file, this implies that you can base your build from any layer by setting the variable in the top-level build environment setup script as follows::